yang05051/APITesterFor365/README.md

 # AutoApiSecret

-For more details, please visit: https://github.com/wangziyingwen/AutoApiSecret
+This project is forked from: https://github.com/wangziyingwen/AutoApiSecret